aykivircik/GoIT-DataAnalyst-Projects/README.md

-## 📌 Project 1: Analyzing Facebook Ad Costs with SQL
+## 📊 Project 1: Facebook Ads - Cost Analysis with SQL
 **Description:**
 This project is the first assignment of the SQL module in the Data Analyst course I am taking from GoIT educational institution.
 The goal is to analyze Facebook Ads to determine the cost per click (CPC).